rcrawfo11/E90Crawford/README.md

 Riccio, A., Simione, L., Schettini, F., Pizzimenti, A., Inghilleri, M., Bernardinelli, M.O., Mattia, D., Cincotti, F. (2013).
 Attention and P300-based BCI performance in people with amyotrophic lateral sclerosis.
 Frontiers in Human Neuroscience, 7, 732. doi:10.3389/fnhum.2013.00732

+## Acknoledgements
+This project was done in collaboration with Ricardo Gonzalez, another Swarthmore Engineering Major.
+However the files in this Github here were all created by Rekha Crawford.